Anty45/Tweets-popularity/README.md

 To make everything easier, i setup one zookeeper head and 2 brokers throught docker.
 Please note that you could add as much brokers as you want by simply modifying docker-compose and also add kafka properties files accordingly.

-You should have docker installed.
+As a requirement, you should have docker installed.

 Command to build and run the containers :